Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Pokemon Type Why it works

-Dragonite Dragon/Flying Reliable Flying attacker
+Dragonite Dragon/Flying Reliable Flying attacker with good bulk

-Honchkrow Dark/Flying Fast Flying pressure
+Honchkrow Dark/Flying Fast damage with strong Flying pressure

-Giratina Ghost/Dragon Bulk + Ghost damage
+Giratina Ghost/Dragon Bulky option with steady Ghost damage

-Hydreigon Dark/Dragon Strong neutral + Ghost resistance
+Hydreigon Dark/Dragon Strong neutral damage with good resistance

-• Easier to use in long raids
+• Easier to power up and use in real raids

-• Less fragile than Shadow teams
+• Less fragile than Shadow attackers

 Counters by Type